vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/131/03_vi_tvA.md

 title = "03"

 +++
 Although the general semantic range of the root-noun cmpd niḥsṛ́jaḥ in bc is fairly clear -- it refers to the releasing of the cows enclosed in the cowpen -- its grammatical identity is not.
-It can be either a transitive nom. pl., as I take it in the publ. tr. (so also tentatively Old and, it seems, Re, Narten [SigAor.
+It can be either a transitive nom. pl., as I take it in the publ. tr. (so also tentatively Oldenberg and, it seems, Renou, Narten [SigAor.
 266-67]), or a gen. or abl. infinitive (so Scar, WG).
 In a sense it scarcely matters.

 I follow Narten (Sig.Aor.
-266-67) in taking sákṣanta(ḥ) [-aḥ so Pp., not -e] to √sah ‘conquer, be victorious’ rather than √sac ‘accompany’ (so Gr; Ge’s and Re’s tr.
+266-67) in taking sákṣanta(ḥ) [-aḥ so Pp., not -e] to √sah ‘conquer, be victorious’ rather than √sac ‘accompany’ (so Gr; Geldner’s and Renou’s tr.

 do not easily reflect either root).
 WG take it as a type of desiderative with -s-formant, but also to √sah.
 Support for this root affiliation comes from sāsahānáḥ in the next verse, likewise opening the c-pāda.